TABLE OF CONTENTS

 - Methods of obtaining evidence from witnesses and from expert witnesses:

-Judges may ask for clarification to be provided by anyone they choose, in the form of statements, consultations, or an expert opinion on a matter of fact that requires elucidation by an expert.
-If the opinion does not need to be in writing, the judge may allow expert witnesses to give their opinion orally at a hearing; a record of this opinion is drawn up and is signed by the judge and the clerk of the court.
+The court may ask for clarification to be provided by anyone it chooses, in the form of statements, consultations, or an expert opinion on a matter of fact that requires elucidation by an expert.
+If the opinion does not need to be in writing, the court may allow expert witnesses to give their opinion orally at a hearing; a record of this opinion is drawn up and is signed by the judge and the clerk of the court.

 - Rules applying to the presentation of written evidence and written reports or opinions by expert witnesses:

 A party relying on a document is obliged to make it available to any other party to the case.
-It is made available against receipt or by lodging with the court registry.
+It is made available against receipt or by lodging with the court registry (greffe).
 Documents must be made available without prompting.

 Experts’ written reports or opinions: